fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 NB these problems might go away in future if another means of providing the image’s aspect ratio becomes available, but until then, they’re real.

+(
+LH: Check this https://web.dev/aspect-ratio/ and see if any insights, not just re. aspect-ratio.
+But note that I think una might be wrong in intimating that using aspect-ratio (alone) fixes the “tell the browser to reserve space before image has downloaded issue”.
+See Jen S’s reply to me https://twitter.com/fuzzylogicx/status/1347307685826469894)
+)

 ## Pros and cons of large images

 I’d like to quickly take stock.